awsdocs/amazon-route53-docs/doc_source/route-53-concepts.md

 **name servers**
 Servers in the Domain Name System \(DNS\) that help to translate domain names into the IP addresses that computers use to communicate with one another\.
 Name servers are either recursive name servers \(also known as [DNS resolver](#route-53-concepts-dns-resolver)\) or [authoritative name server](#route-53-concepts-authoritative-name-server)s\.
-For an overview of how DNS routes traffic to your resources, including the role of Route 53 in the process, see [How Amazon Route 53 Routes Traffic for Your Domain](welcome-dns-service.md#welcome-dns-service-how-route-53-routes-traffic)\.
+For an overview of how DNS routes traffic to your resources, including the role of Route 53 in the process, see [How Amazon Route 53 routes traffic for your domain](welcome-dns-service.md#welcome-dns-service-how-route-53-routes-traffic)\.

 **private DNS**
 A local version of the Domain Name System \(DNS\) that lets you route traffic for a domain and its subdomains to Amazon EC2 instances within one or more Amazon virtual private clouds \(VPCs\)\.
-For more information, see [Working with Private Hosted Zones](hosted-zones-private.md)\.
+For more information, see [Working with private hosted zones](hosted-zones-private.md)\.

 **record \(DNS record\)**
 An object in a hosted zone that you use to define how you want to route traffic for the domain or a subdomain\.
 For example, you might create records for example\.com and www\.example\.com that route traffic to a web server that has an IP address of 192\.0\.2\.234\.
-For more information about records, including information about functionality that is provided by Route 53–specific records, see [Configuring Amazon Route 53 as Your DNS Service](dns-configuring.md)\.
+For more information about records, including information about functionality that is provided by Route 53–specific records, see [Configuring Amazon Route 53 as your DNS service](dns-configuring.md)\.

 **recursive name server**
 See [DNS resolver](#route-53-concepts-dns-resolver)\.